online-ml/river/docs/releases/unreleased.md

 - Refactor `HoeffdingAdaptiveTree{Classifier,Regressor}` to allow the usage of any drift detector.
 Also, expose the significance level of the test used to switch between subtrees as a user-defined parameter.
 - Correct test used to switch between foreground and background subtrees in `HoeffdingAdaptiveTreeRegressor`.
 Due to the continuous and unbounded nature of the monitored errors, a z-test is now performed to decide which subtree to keep.
 - The default `leaf_prediction` value was changed to `"adaptive"`, as this often results in the smallest errors in practice.
+- The default `splitter` was changed to `tree.splitter.TEBST` for memory and running time efficiency.

 ## utils